return42/sphkerneldoc/doc/mainpage/articles/books.rst

-* `Sphinx-Doc`_ is widely used and the tools are well maintained. `Sphinx-Doc`_ is less academical and has down-to-earth answers where DocBook and it's toolchains often fails (e.g. built-in: search-page, automatic indices, cross references, code highlighter).
+* `Sphinx-Doc`_ is widely used and the tools are well maintained. `Sphinx-Doc`_ is less academical and has down-to-earth answers where DocBook and it's toolchains often fails.
+E.g. sphinx has *built-in* search-page, automatic indices, a code highlighter an solution for :ref:`cross_references` and much more.

 * ASCII markup is already in the source-code comments. reST extends these markup ability while existing toolchains can be further used.
-The ``kernel-doc`` script needs only a reST output, thats all (see :ref:`xref_kernel-doc_reST`).
+The ``kernel-doc`` script needs only a reST output, thats all (see :ref:`xref_kernel-doc`).

 * ASCII markups are easy for authoring. reST has a clear syntax definition and is the most expressive and expandable ASCII markup.